jeetsukumaran/delineate/docs/index.md

 The topology of the trees are identical, corresponding to the topology of the input tree (i.e., the population lineage tree), as are the tip labels.
 However, the tips have associated with them some extra metadata that will be available for viewing in a program like [FigTree].
 Most important of this is ``species``, i.e., the label corresponding to the identity of the species assignment in that partition.
+You can also have the tip labels to displayed both the assigned species as well as the population label together ("species-lineage" or "lineage-species" options).
 In the case of species assignments that are constrained (i.e., status indicated by "1"), these will be identical to the assignment and invariant across all partitions, of course.
 However, in the case of population lineages of *unknown* species affinities (i.e., status indicated by "0"), this may be an existing species label (if the population lineage was assigned to an existing species in the partition under consideration) or a new, arbitrary species label (if the population lineage was assigned to a new distinct species in the partition under consideration).
 In addition, in [FigTree] you can also choose to have the branches colored by "status", and this will highlight population lineages of (*a priori*) known vs unknown species affinities, and thus quickly identify the assigned species identities of the lineages of interest.